 The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 (QOF is a system intended to improve the quality of general practice and reward good practice).
-The most recent published results for 2014/15 showed the practice had achieved 67.8% of the total number of points available, with 4.8% exception reporting.
+The most recent published results showed the practice had achieved 91.4% of the total number of points available, with 14% exception reporting.
 (Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).
-The practice scored lower than local and national averages in a number of clinical areas.
-The GP told us this had been reviewed and was due to incorrect coding on the computer system.
-The practice had recently come under new management and the coding errors were being addressed.
+High exception reporting was identified in some clinical domains, the GP told us this had been reviewed and was due to some coding errors on the practice computer system.
+This practice was not an outlier for any QOF (or other national) clinical targets.
+Data from 2014/15 showed;